dgrisafe/startingstrength/README.md

 # startingstrength

-Data analysis of strength training exercises
+Resources and data analysis of strength training exercises

 ## Programming